theme-next/theme-next.org/source/docs/theme-settings/custom-pages/index.md

   max: 30 # max font size in px
   start: '#ccc' # start color (hex, rgba, hsla or color keywords)
   end: '#111' # end color (hex, rgba, hsla or color keywords)
+  amount: 200 # amount of tags, chage it if you have more than 200 tags
 ```

 #### Adding «Categories» Page